emmanueltouzery/prelude-ts/README.md

 The collections are also javascript iterables, so if you have an ES6 runtime, you can use the `for .. of` construct on them.
 If you're not familiar with immutable collections, `list.append(newItem)` keeps `list` unchanged; `append()` returns a new list.
-Immutability helps reasonning about code.
+Immutability helps reasoning about code.

 You can check the **[User Guide](https://github.com/emmanueltouzery/prelude.ts/wiki/Prelude.ts-user-guide)**, and browse the **[API documentation](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/globals.html)**,